tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/05-finishing-up.md

 # Finishing up

 We are almost done.
-We have to add some more parameters and we are ready to deploy the hole project.
+We have to add some more parameters and we are ready to deploy the whole project.

 ## Create API_URL on Parameter Store
 1. Go to EC2 under Compute section